barebox/barebox/Documentation/user/state.rst

 The next time the *state* variable set changes again, the eraseblock will be erased and the *state* variable set gets stored at the first position inside the eraseblock again.
-This significantly reduces the need for a block erases.
+This significantly reduces the need for block erases.

 .. important:: One copy of the *state* variable set is limited to the page size of the used backend (e.g. NAND type flash memory)